CleverInsight/waddle-node-sdk/README.md

 ### To Create a metric

-'createMetric' method is used to create a metric.
+`createMetric` method is used to create a metric.

 To create Bucked need to pass bucketId and metricId and also ,
         user_id